VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="sanctity1.jpg;sanctity2.jpg;sanctity3.jpg;sanctity4.jpg;sanctity5.jpg;sanctity6.jpg" imgDesc="Split into light group and look out for <em>King Thordan</em>, the <em>Dragon Eye</em> and <em>Ser Janlenoux</em>;Reform group with marker 1 away from <em>Ser Zephirin</em> and marker 2 close to him;Move to the East and West and look away from <em>King Thordan</em> and the <em>Dragon Eye</em>;Move to the next counter-clockwise intercardinal but stop a few notch away from it during the second dash;You're safe from the second set of <em>Brightspheres</em> explosion;Move back to the East and West" slideNumber=slideCounter %}

 Everyone regroups mid for heal then pre-spread in pairs at each cardinal with a Tank/Healer and a DPS.
-Each pair will be in charge of a quadrant as shown bellow:
+Each pair will be in charge of a quadrant as shown below:
 <img class="soloImg" src="{{ page.imagePath | append: "sanctityMeteor.jpg" }}">

 Two players will get the meteor marker.
 These players need to be on pair opposite of each other: North and South by default, the only exception is if they're already opposite of each other East and West.
 If a player need to swap his position, he has to swap with a player of the same role, a Tank/Healer with another Tank/Healer for example.